Top 15 Facts about Jane Austen

 10. Jane Austen died at the young age of 41 years old

 Jane Austen died in 1817 at the age of 41 years old.
 She had been suffering from an illness that today is thought to have been Addison’s disease, or perhaps Hodgkin’s Lymphoma.
 She had begun feeling unwell in 1816, and by April 1817 she was bed ridden.
 She died in July.

 An interesting theory surrounding her death emerged in London in 2007.
 Scholars at the British Library alleged that Austen had been poisoned using arsenic!
 That’s not to say that some wanted to kill Austen.
 They thought that she could have drank contaminated water, or mixed up her medications.
 They based their suspicions on her symptoms, which included skin discoloration and bad eye sight.

 In the end, this theory rests widely unsupported.
 Most scholars and research blame her disease as the cause of her death.

-Now you know a little but more about the life of the English author Jane Austen!
-I hope you’ve enjoyed learning about one of England’s most well loved author’s.
+Now you know a little bit more about the life of the English author Jane Austen!
+I hope you’ve enjoyed learning about one of England’s most well-loved authors.
 She sounds like such an interesting person, and discovering more about her makes me wish I could have been her friend.

 If you want to learn more about England’s best and brightest, you should consider joining one of our London walking tours!
 Click here for more information and to book your tour.